 Previously we did a little rant on Apple for not having mouse support on Ipad which even cheap Android phones have these days.
 Now that changes with the recent update by Apple where they have enabled iPad users to use the mouse.
 Now the iPads support both Bluetooth and Wired mouse.

 How to actually choose Between Wacom Cintiq and iPad Pro

 All the features, advantages and disadvantages discussed above are to give you a detailed look at the two devices.
-Making the right decision and selecting the right device depends on what type of work you do, how are you intend to use the device and what kind of tools you use.
+Making the right decision and selecting the right device depends on what type of work you do and how do you intend to use the tablet.

 It is very easy to grab the shiniest device but it often leads to buyer’s remorse.
 Here is a couple of question you should ask yourself before pulling the trigger.